Intellectual Property & Technology

 Our clients include independent inventors, Internet and biotech start-ups, established brick-and-mortar businesses and universities.

-Our patent attorneys have prosecuted patent applications covering a wide range of technologies, from simple mechanical devices to complex software packages, biotechnological inventions, and business methods.
+Our patent prosecution lawyers have prosecuted patent applications covering a wide range of technologies, from simple mechanical devices to complex software packages, biotechnological inventions, and business methods.

 Main Contacts